 Sky News presenter Kay Burley taken off air for six months after Covid-19 breach

-Journalists Beth Rigby and Inzamam Rashin agree to go off air for three months
+Journalists Beth Rigby and Inzamam Rashin to be off air for three months after event

 Kay Burley: ‘I have today agreed with Sky News to step back from my broadcasting role for a period of reflection’.
 Photograph: David M Benett/Dave Benett/Getty